natty-parser/natty/README.md

 ## History

-Originally written by Joel Stelmach at https://github.com/joestelmach/natty and developed between 2010 and 2017.
+Originally written by Joe Stelmach at https://github.com/joestelmach/natty and developed between 2010 and 2017.
 Abandoned since then.
 We keep it alive as fork here since 2022.

 ## Usage
 Maven: